Subclass 892 State/Territory Sponsored Business Owner or State/Territory Sponsored Business Owner Class DF Subclass 892 visa: Who can & How to apply

 Lastly, you must have resided in Australia for at least 1 year or 365 days in the last 2 years before applying of the Subclass 892 State/Territory Sponsored Business Owner visa.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa (click here to learn how an immigration lawyer or registered migration agent can help you) or click here to learn more or click here to search for your answers in our FAQ.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you apply for this visa (click here to learn how an immigration lawyer or registered migration agent can help you) or click here to learn more or click here to search for your answers in our FAQ.

 041 222 4020 or WeChat: AUDvisa